com-480-data-visualization/Cartarail/setup.md

     Open the link in the browser to see the website.
 Press `F12` and open console, you will see an example trip output (from `main.ts`).

-  - Currently, `npm run build` (which will run `tsc && vite build`) does not work because there is top-level await, and vite does not like it and refuses to package the entire website.
-You can run `tsc` (the typescript compiler), which should work normally and it's happy :)
+  - run `npm run build` and `npm run deploy` to deploy to github pages.

 - scripts

-  - `src/main.ts`: implementation of the dijkstra algorithm.
+  - `src/path-finder.ts`: implementation of the dijkstra algorithm.

 - `public`: assets that can be found by the website